akauppi/GroundLevel-firebase-es/DEVS/No to Google Analytics - Why.md

 Instead:

-- Userbase understanding is gathered using [Plausible](https://plausible.io) - who especially underline their dedication to users' freedom to value privacy.
+- Learning about users is done using [Plausible](https://plausible.io) - who especially underline their dedication to users' freedom to value privacy.

-- A/B testing is not yet (Jul 2022) implemented in the repo, but can be, using e.g. monitoring tools.
+- A/B testing is not yet (Jul 2022) implemented in the repo, but can be.

 - Crash monitoring is implemented by [Sentry](https://sentry.io/welcome/).

-   >Note: Firebase Crashlytics would anyways not be available for web apps, only mobile (Jul 2022).
+   >Note: Firebase Crashlytics would anyways not be available for web apps (Jul 2022).

 ## When would you use Google Analytics?